-We, The Ferrars Academy are the ‘data controller’ for the purposes of data protection law.
+The Ferrars Academy is the data controller.
 We collect and use your data and that of your child.
 This notice explains what we collect, why and how we use it.

 - Results of internal assessments and externally set tests

 - Assessment and attainment information, including special educational needs information, if relevant

 - Characteristics (such as ethnicity, language, nationality, country of birth, special needs and free school meal eligibility)